Have a question, we have answer.

 We have five special holiday services, 4th of July, Martin Luther King Day, Thanksgiving, Christmas, and New Year's Day.
-We always need more people on these special service evenings, and will send out a newsletter (don't forget to sign-up for this) prior to these days to get people confirmed a few weeks prior to service.
+We always need more people on these special service evenings, and will send out a newsletter (don't forget to signup for this) prior to these days to get people confirmed a few weeks prior to service.
 Please understand that we do get an abundance of new volunteer requests during these times and can only allow a maximum amount of volunteers in the dining hall.
-Signups will once again be through MNH SignUp.com, but don't fret if you don't snag a spot we have plenty of other regular Monday Evening services you could join us in!
+Signups will once again be through MNH SignUp.com, but don't fret if you don't snag a spot.
+We have plenty of other regular Monday Evening services when you could join us!

 Are Volunteers Offered a Meal?